What is the Latch SDK?#

 Bioinformatics tools face the challenges of irreproducibility.
 The lack of proper versioning and dependencies management results in a long tail of poorly documented and unusable bioinformatics software tools.

-Latch SDK containerizes and versions the code in the background each time a workflow is registered to the Latch platform.
-Container images are constructed by parsing user-defined Dockerfiles.
+Latch SDK containerizes and versions workflow code in the background each time a workflow is registered to the Latch platform.
+Container images are constructed by parsing autogenerated or user-defined Dockerfiles.
 Similarly, versions are user-specified as any unique plaintext string.
-This behavior is a strict requirement of the toolchain and gives us remarkable guarantees with respect to code reproducibility, portability and scalability.
+The resulting workflows are portable and scalable, and their behavior is reproducible.

 A self-hosted solution: Currently, you cannot write your workflow using Latch SDK and host it in your own AWS instance or an HPC.
 The infrastructure serving bioinformatics pipelines is fully managed by Latch.
 This allows us to rapidly iterate to bring on high quality features, give cost and performance guarantees, and ensure that security is offered out-of-the-box.